 Tropical fruits can really brighten your day and improve your mood, this chia jam made from ripe mangoes and amazingly sour and flavourful passion fruit is just the thing you need to bring the tropics into your hygge winter home.

-Mangos are a wonderful source of fibre, antioxidants and nutrients.
+Mangos are a wonderful source of fiber, antioxidants, and nutrients.
 This beautiful tropical, bright yellow stone fruit is an amazing source of vitamin C, beta carotene and folate.
 It aids in lowering blood sugar levels, balancing blood pressure, boosting brain performance, supporting bone health and aiding in decreasing the risk of cardiovascular disease.
-Its vitamin C count aids in boosting one’s immune system, the beta carotene aids in reducing signs of ageing and mango’s fibre and B6 content helps to prevent constipation.
+Its vitamin C count aids in boosting one’s immune system, the beta carotene aids in reducing signs of aging and mango’s fiber and B6 content helps to prevent constipation.

-Passion fruit is natures sour candy.
-There are two types a small purple skinned fruit (Passiflora edulis) and a larger yellow-skinned fruit (Passiflora flavicarpa).
-I have tried both an prefer the purple one.
-They are incredibly rich in fibre and are a source of vitamin C, vitamin A and potassium.
+Passion fruit is nature’s sour candy.
+There are two types a small purple-skinned fruit (Passiflora edulis) and a larger yellow-skinned fruit (Passiflora flavicarpa).
+I have tried both and prefer the purple one.
+They are incredibly rich in fiber and are a source of vitamin C, vitamin A, and potassium.

-Chia seeds are an amazing source of fibre and they are what helps this jam stick together.
-These “super seeds” are high in dietary fibre, omega fatty acids (both omega 3 and omega 6), calcium, antioxidants and protein as well as iron and potassium.
+Chia seeds are an amazing source of fiber and they are what helps this jam stick together.
+These “super seeds” are high in dietary fiber, omega fatty acids (both omega 3 and omega 6), calcium, antioxidants, and protein as well as iron and potassium.
 This makes them an incredible functional food, for these tiny seeds aid in increasing satiety index, preventing cardiovascular disease, reducing inflammation, protecting the nervous system and balancing blood sugar.

 Mango Passion Fruit Chia Jam